 A Shopify Plus platform demonstration.
 Look at case studies for businesses similar to yours and then take the platform for a trial run with a Shopify Plus agency.
 Be sure to have all your platform questions ready and take notes!

 Checking customisation capabilities.
-Does your Shopify Plus agency have experience to interpret your brief and then deliver at both a technical and creative level?
-In the post-Covid world, your brand needs to stand out online so ensure your agency has a strong track-record in providing bespoke solutions.
+Does your Shopify Plus agency have the experience to interpret your brief and then deliver at both a technical and creative level?
+In the post-Covid world, your brand needs to stand out online, so ensure your agency has a strong track record in providing bespoke solutions.

 Trying-before-you buy: the agency.
 Before committing to a Shopify Plus agency, it’s worth testing how well you work together.
 For example, at blubolt, we offer a free design and UX audit for Shopify Plus retailers or those looking to migrate.
 It’s a great obligation-free way of sussing out the agency and services offered.

 Reviewing ongoing support services.
 Whether we like it or not, eCommerce retailers have to keep up with the Jones’.
 That means choosing a Shopify Plus agency that can deliver a structured monthly support package to ensure your new website stays speedy and highly functional while looking great.
 Read about our bluprint For Success package for an example.

 In following the above three steps, you’ll certainly find clarity on your brand’s requirements, the capabilities of Shopify Plus, and what to look for in an agency partner.

 There’s no doubt Shopify Plus is a platform geared for high growth, so if you’d like to pair it with a certified agency with over 14 years of experience do get in touch here.
 We’d love to hear about your project!